 While Austin never brought up his past heat with Jarrett on his podcast, The Steve Austin Show, he did once have this to say about wrestling Jeff Jarrett back during their USWA days:

 “Back in the day when I was working in USWA, I was working as a heel.
 When I first went from Dallas down to Tennessee, and I started working with Jeff Jarrett, Jeff Jarrett had a pretty good amount of steam going for him.
 He was a white meat babyface, he was really over, and I had some pretty good steam just as a punk-ass heel.
 Me and Jeff Jarrett had some badass matches over there.
 We tore it up.
 But sometimes when Jeff would have me in a headscissor, he had those kinds of long tights with the tassels on them and those tassels were probably about six, seven, or eight inches long and every time I would breathe, and I was breathing hard — I would get blown up probably — and every time I would breathe in, those tassels would go down my damn throat like it was choking me!
 That was a pain in the ass.”

 Watch: Steve Austin delivers a Stone Cold Stunner to Jeff Jarrett and mocks his strut on January 5, 1998’s episode of Raw Is War:

 If you enjoyed this piece, be sure not to miss the following articles on our site:

-- The Night STEVE AUSTIN Composed One of the Greatest Promos of All Time
+- Steve Austin – The Night He Composed the Greatest Promo of All Time

 - The Botch That Almost Broke Steve Austin’s Neck